Alhambra High School (Alhambra, California): Controversy

 In April 2005, an article was published by The Moor, the school's biweekly newspaper, titled "Latinos Lag Behind in Academics".
 It discussed that Hispanic students' test scores have improved, then asked why Asian scores were noticeably higher, postulating that Asian students worked harder in academics than Hispanic students, suggesting the latter were "not pulling their weight".
 The Los Angeles Times discussed the achievement gap in context, noting the outrage and charges of racism towards the student author and the Latino pride response.

-Honors

-They are ranked 450 on Newsweek's list of 1,000 "Best High Schools in America".

-Longtime teacher, Ted K. Tajima, who taught at the school for 35 years, advised the school newspaper and guided it to 26 All-American awards from the National Scholastic Press Association.
-In October 2016, the Alliance College-Ready Public Schools named one of its high schools after him.